18: Generalised Linear Models (GLM)

 Practice Task

 Work through these exercises after reading the Generalised Linear Models chapter.
 They use two vegan datasets that suit GLMs naturally: the oribatid mite counts (data(mite); data(mite.env)) for Poisson-family models, and the Sibbo island bird incidences (data(sipoo); data(sipoo.map)) for a binomial model.
 Four exercises are hands-on and two are conceptual.
+A worked answer is given under each exercise; try it yourself before opening it.

 1. Choose a reasonably common species in mite and fit a Poisson GLM of its count on the mite.env predictors SubsDens, WatrCont and Topo.
 Report the coefficients on both the link and the response scale (exponentiate), and interpret the sign of each.